Generic Name: lidocaine (LYE-doe-kane)

 - if you have allergies to medicines, foods, or other substances

-Ask your health care provider if lidocaine patch may interact with other medicines that you take.
+This may not be a complete list of all interactions that may occur.
+Ask your health care provider if Lidocaine Patch may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

-- Lidocaine patch is only to be used on intact, clean, dry skin.
-Do not apply lidocaine patch to wounds or damaged skin.
+- Lidocaine Patch is only to be used on intact, clean, dry skin.
+Do not apply Lidocaine Patch to broken, damaged, or inflamed skin.

-- Wash your hands immediately after using lidocaine patch.
+- Wash your hands before and immediately after using Lidocaine Patch.

 Important safety information:

-- Lidocaine patch is for external use only.
-Avoid contact with your eyes, ears, lips, mouth, or genital area.
-If you get it in any of these areas, rinse right away with cool water.
+- Lidocaine Patch is for external use only.
+Avoid contact with your eyes, nose, and mouth.
+If you get Lidocaine Patch in your eyes, rinse immediately with cool water.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using lidocaine patch while you are pregnant.
-It is not known if this medicine is found in breast milk after topical use.
-If you are or will be breast-feeding while you use lidocaine patch, check with your doctor.
+You will need to discuss the benefits and risks of using Lidocaine Patch while you are pregnant.
+Lidocaine Patch is found in breast milk.
+If you are or will be breast-feeding while you use Lidocaine Patch, check with your doctor.
 Discuss any possible risks to your baby.

 If OVERDOSE is suspected:

-Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of lidocaine patch:
+Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center (http://www.aapcc.org), or emergency room immediately.Proper storage of Lidocaine Patch: